szhorvat/IGraphM/README.md

  - Improved compatibility with Mathematica 11.2 and 11.3; handling of `TwoWayRule` as an edge specification.
  - Bug fixes, performance improvements, documentation updates, and general polish.

+Notes:

+ - IGraph/M 0.4 will be the last version of IGraph/M to support Mathematica 10.0.
+Starting with IGraph/M 0.5, it will only work [with versions of Mathematica that are still supported by Wolfram Research](http://support.wolfram.com/kb/22107).

 ##### v0.3.0